kLayz3/monad/README.md

 ```

 ### Processors <a name="processors"></a>
-Processor is a structure (type) which holds instances of one or more different
+Processor is a type (a class) which holds instances of one or more different
-input and a *single* output container which it owns.
+input, and a *single* unique output container which it owns.
 Input containers can be of different types, and
 the processor constructor will take a copy of each input container.
 Due to copy semantics of
 `std::shared_ptr<T>` and `T*`, the input data is deserialized only once, and their underlying buffers
 are allocated and filled only once per event.